 This is a sensor that measures magnetic fields, primarily the magnetic field of the earth.
 A magnetometer can be used as a compass, to fix your movement to the coordinate system of the earth and pinpoint your exact movements.
 This is helpful in detecting the orientation of a user in relation to the Earth’s magnetic North.

 This sensor monitors temperature changes.
-It provides a reading of your body temperature.
+It provides a reading of your body or the external temperature.

 UV sensors tell the fitness tracker when you might be absorbing dangerous UV radiation and warn you to seek shade if you are likely to burn.